indeedeng/imhotep/docs/troubleshooting.md

 permalink: /docs/troubleshooting/
 ---

 This section highlights errors you might encounter when you construct a query.
-To avoid overloading the tool, read about [performance considerations and best practices][best-practices].

 ##File Upload Errors